grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 Time is but a [human concept](http://www.preposterousuniverse.com/blog/2015/04/03/the-reality-of-time/), and any source of it, such as an atomic clock, is a "trusted third party".
-Which, on top of everything, is slightly wrong most of time due to network delays as well as the [effects of Relativity](http://www.astronomy.ohio-state.edu/~pogge/Ast162/Unit5/gps.html).
+Which, on top of everything, is [slightly wrong](https://www.youtube.com/watch?v=-6rWqJhDv7M)  most of time due to network delays as well as the [effects of Relativity](http://www.astronomy.ohio-state.edu/~pogge/Ast162/Unit5/gps.html).
+Even [time dilation](https://en.wikipedia.org/wiki/Time_dilation) between someone in an airplane vs the ground, though minute, is sufficient to make ordering impossible.
-Paradoxically, relying on a timestamp to determine event order is not possible in a decentralized system.
+Paradoxically, relying on a timestamp to determine event order is not possible in a decentralized geographically dispersed system.

 The "time" we are interested in is not the year, month, day, etc. that we are used to.
 What we need is a mechanism by which we can verify that